MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-debug-cloud-services-virtual-machines.md

     ![Attach Debugger](./media/vs-azure-tools-debug-cloud-services-virtual-machines/IC746719.gif)

 3. After the debugger attaches to an instance, debug as usual.
 The debugger automatically attaches to the appropriate host process for your role.
 Depending on what the role is, the debugger attaches to w3wp.exe, WaWorkerHost.exe, or WaIISHost.exe.
-To verify the process to which the debugger is attached, expand the instance node in **Server Explorer**.
+To verify the process to which the debugger is attached, expand the instance node in Server Explorer.
 See [Azure Role Architecture](https://blogs.msdn.microsoft.com/kwill/2011/05/05/windows-azure-role-architecture/) for more information about Azure processes.

     ![Select code type dialog box](./media/vs-azure-tools-debug-cloud-services-virtual-machines/IC718346.png)

-4. To identify the processes to which the debugger is attached, go to the **Processes** dialog box by, on the menu bar, selecting **Debug**, **Windows**, **Processes**.
+4. To identify the processes to which the debugger is attached, on the menu bar, select **Debug** > **Windows** > **Processes**, and open the **Processes** dialog box.
 (Keyboard: Ctrl+Alt+Z) To detach a specific process, open its shortcut menu, and then select **Detach Process**.
-Or, locate the instance node in **Server Explorer**, find the process, open its shortcut menu, and then select **Detach Process**.
+Or, locate the instance node in Server Explorer, find the process, open its shortcut menu, and then select **Detach Process**.

     ![Debug Processes](./media/vs-azure-tools-debug-cloud-services-virtual-machines/IC690787.gif)